MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/data-protection-policies.md

 * Context filters including user roles, file metadata, sharing level, organizational group integration, collaboration context, and additional customizable attributes.

 * Automated actions for governance and remediation.
-For more information, see [Control](control.md).
     > [!NOTE]
     > Only the governance action of the first triggered policy is guaranteed to be applied.
 For example, if a file policy has already applied a sensitivity label to a file, a second file policy cannot apply another sensitivity label to it.